IndividualsinDemand/PoshProject/README.md

 # POSHPROJECT

 **PoshProject** is a simple PowerShell project scaffolding module which is inspired from `Plaster`.
-It works on a predefined xml contents and layouts the file and folders as defined in the xml template.
+It works on a predefined xml contents and layouts the project structure as defined in the template.

 ## Table of Contents